suffolklibraries/lgc/content/collections/events/the-three-inch-fools-live-at-butley-priory-26-08-2025.md

   <p>The show will go on unless the weather forces a postponement in which case it will be rescheduled to a future date.</p>
 booking_link: 'https://membermojo.co.uk/orfordmuseum/store'
-cta: "For Friends and guests, please use our online booking system (above). \r\n\r\nFor non-Friends, please use our booking form (https://orfordmuseum.org.uk/non-friends-booking-form/). \r\n\r\nIf you have any queries please email us at info@orfordmuseum.org.uk."
+cta: "For Friends and guests, please use our online booking system (above).\r\nFor non-Friends, please use our booking form (https://orfordmuseum.org.uk/non-friends-booking-form/).\r\nIf you have any queries please email us at info@orfordmuseum.org.uk."
 cost_details: 'Orford Museum Friends £20; non-Friends £25.
 Children under 16 years £14; children under 8 years free'
 created_by: bcc57038-b1e3-4681-b0fd-5078c28a32ed
 featured_image: user-events/500-x-500-a-midsummer-nights-dream-scaled.jpg